core-wg/comi/draft-ietf-core-comi.md

  the set of YANG modules in use by the server changes.

 /s:
-: Even stream resource to which YANG notification instances are reported.
+: Event stream resource to which YANG notification instances are reported.
   Notification support is optional, so this resource will not exist if the

   server does not support any notifications.